When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 ... }

 NeoMutt supports grouping addresses logically into named groups.
-An address or address pattern can appear in several groups at the same time.
+An address or regular expression can appear in several groups at the same time.
 These groups can be used in

 patterns(for searching, limiting and tagging) and in hooks by using group patterns.
 This can be useful to classify mail and take certain actions depending on in what groups the message is.
 For example, the NeoMutt user's mailing list would fit into the categories